pedromedley/website/content/blog/progress-report-1.md

 Hacker News in early September.
 Since then, retention has been high and growth has been steady but slow.
 High retention is good.
 Slow growth either means I'm doing a poor job at getting the word out, or the target market is too small.
-I have a suspicion it's the former, because I haven't done much in terms of marketing or PR.
+I have a suspicion it's the former, because similar applications exist with millions of users.

 ### Website Traffic